Valentino's syndrome: Signs and symptoms

-Patients with perforated Valentino's syndrome usually present with a sudden onset of severe, sharp abdominal pain in the right lower quadrant (RLQ), that is similar to acute appendicitis.
+Patients with perforated peptic ulcer usually present with a sudden onset of severe, sharp abdominal pain in the right lower quadrant (RLQ), that is similar to acute appendicitis.
 Most patients describe generalized pain; a few present with severe epigastric pain, located in the upper abdominal area.
 As even slight movement can tremendously worsen their pain, these patients assume a fetal position.
 These patients may also demonstrate signs and symptoms of septic shock, such as tachycardia (increased heart rate), hypotension (low blood pressure), and anuria (when no urine is produced from the kidneys).
 Not surprisingly, these indicators of shock may be absent in elderly, immunocompromised patients or in those with diabetes.
 Patients also experience nausea, vomiting, decreased appetite, and sweating.

 Cause

-The cause for Valentino’s syndrome is due to a perforated ulcer located in the duodenum.
+The cause for Valentino's syndrome is a perforated ulcer located in the duodenum.
 This occurs when ulcers that have gone untreated for long periods of time, and as a result has burned through the stomach wall.
 Risk factors for a perforated ulcers include bacterial infection, such as H. pylori, and routine use of nonsteroidal anti-inflammatory drugs.
 The right lower quadrant pain is caused by peritonitis from exposure to gastrointestinal fluids draining down from the perforation in the right upper quadrant.
 The exact incidence of Valentino's syndrome is unknown.